gocd/www.go.cd/_posts/2015-06-13-using-windows-powershell-tasks.markdown

 Some things to be aware of when using Windows PowerShell tasks.

 ###Go agent default installation
-The [default](http://www.go.cd/documentation/user/current/installation/installing_go_agent.html) of a Go agent will use a 32-bit JRE unless you indicate otherwise, this JRE is embedded in the Go agent installer
+The [default](http://www.go.cd/documentation/user/current/installation/installing_go_agent.html) installation of a Go agent will use a 32-bit JRE unless you indicate otherwise, this JRE is embedded in the Go agent installer

-If you want to use an alternative JRE (Must satisfy Go's JRE requirements) after the initial installation, you can alter the "wrapper.java.command" key's value in the [InstallDirectory]\config\wrapper-agent.conf file to point to a diffeerent JRE, you will need to restart the Go agent service to start using the alternative JRE
+If you want to use an alternative JRE (Must satisfy Go's JRE requirements) after the initial installation, you can alter the
+"wrapper.java.command" key's value in the
+[InstallDirectory]\config\wrapper-agent.conf file
+to point to a different JRE, you will need to restart the Go agent service to start using the alternative JRE

 The [InstallDirectory] refers to the Go agents installation directory which by default is "c:\program files (x86)\go-agent"